hyoshida1106/gview-site/content/en/docs/2_JavaFX/3_baseclass/_index.md

 tags: ["JavaFX","FXML","gview"]
 title: "Base Classes"
 weight: 3
-description:
+description: >
-  Here are the base classes created in this program.
+  Here are the base classes created for this program to implement JavaFX winodws in kotlin.
 ---

 I introduced a sample of writing a JavaFX program (in kotlin), but to actually create an application, we need a more well-structured one.